Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/index.md

 ## Documentation

 The [documentation](docs/en-US/index.md) area of this site is in progress.
-Open a [new issue on GitHub](https://github.com/Varying-Vagrant-Vagrants/VVV) if you run into trouble or have any tips that we need to know.
+[Click here to open new issue on GitHub](https://github.com/Varying-Vagrant-Vagrants/VVV),  if you run into trouble, or have any tips that we need to know.

 ## Copyright / License